YSR Bond Qubit in a Double Quantum Dot with cQED Operation: System Characterization

 \section{System Characterization}

-A fundamental challenge of characterizing quantum dot structures in Josephson junctions is the relatively weak CPR~\cite{Hermansen2022Feb, Kurilovich2021Nov}, resulting in a small critical current and Josephson energy.
-This stems from the fact that for a cooper-pair to coherently cross the junction it has to cotunnel across dots with large charging energies.
+A fundamental challenge for characterizing quantum dot structures in Josephson junctions is the relatively weak CPR~\cite{Hermansen2022Feb, Kurilovich2021Nov}, resulting in a small critical current and Josephson energy.
+This stems from the fact that for a Cooper-pair to coherently cross the junction it has to cotunnel across dots with large charging energies.
 Consequently, previous DQD junctions report critical currents on the scale $I_c\sim0.1 - 1.0$~nA corresponding to $V_0\sim0.1 - 1.0$~GHz~\cite{EstradaSaldana2018Dec, Bouman2020Dec}.
 This brings into question if it is feasible to characterize and operate a DQD with cQED as the first term of Eq.~(\ref{eq:Detuning}), corresponding to the \textit{adiabatic response}~\cite{Park2020Aug}, is proportional to $V_0$ for a sinusoidal CPR.
 Recent Andreev spin-qubits, however, face similar challenges, as the phase dependent spin-splitting from spin-orbit coupling falls within the same range of $\sim0.1 - 1.0$~GHz, which was successfully resolved via two-tone measurement~\cite{Hays2021Jul, Pita-Vidal2023May, Bargerbos2023Aug}.

-In Fig.~\ref{fig:Charging} (a) we show a charging diagram for the two dots, with sectors visible via groundstate transmon detuning, $\delta \omega_{01}$ obtained from Eq.~(\ref{eq:Detuning}), and for intermediate coupling to the superconducting leads, $\Gamma_L = \Gamma_R = 0.75 \Delta$ and flux $\Phi_B = 0.0$.
+In Fig.~\ref{fig:Charging} (a) we show a charging diagram for the two dots, with sectors visible via groundstate transmon detuning, $\delta f_{01}$ obtained from Eq.~(\ref{eq:Detuning}), and for intermediate coupling to the superconducting leads, $\Gamma_L = \Gamma_R = 0.75 \Delta$ and phase $\phi_B = 0.0$.
 In this regime the groundstates are primarily defined by simple filling of the DQD with each dot going from $2$ to $0$ occupancy as $\xi_{L/R}/U_{L/R}$ goes from $-1$ to $1$ \cite{Grove-Rasmussen2018Jun, EstradaSaldana2018Dec}.
 Each odd parity state is a spin-degenerate doublet, denoted by $\mathcal{D}$, while each even parity state is a singlet, labelled $\mathcal{S}$.
-At the center, $\xi_L \approx \xi_R \approx 0.0$, both dots are at half-filling and the groundstate is a exchange singlet, $\ket{\mathcal{S}_{ex}} \approx \frac{1}{\sqrt{2}}\left(\ket{\uparrow_L,\downarrow_R}-\ket{\downarrow_L,\uparrow_R}\right)$, with integer $L$ and $R$ denoting spin on left and right dot correspondingly.
-For our parameters, all terms of Eq.~(\ref{eq:Detuning}) effect detuning on similar scale, and the increase of $\delta\omega_{01}$ towards the center stems both from the stronger CPR and the enhanced matrix elements $M_{0n}$, due to the $t_d$ hybridized nature of the groundstate.
+At the center, $\xi_L \approx \xi_R \approx 0.0$, both dots are at half-filling and the groundstate is the exchange singlet, $\mathcal{S}_{ex}$.
+For our parameters, all terms of Eq.~(\ref{eq:Detuning}) provide detuning on similar scale, and the increase of $\delta f_{01}$ towards the center stems both from the stronger CPR and the enhanced matrix elements $M_{0n}$, due to the $t_d$ hybridized nature of the groundstate.